metaclass-nl/filter-bundle/README.md

 database and require different indexes.
 Except for small tables performance testing and analysis is advisable prior to deployment.

-Works with built in filters of Api Platform, except for DateFilter with EXCLUDE_NULL.
-A DateFilter subclass is provided to correct this.
-However, the built in filters of Api Platform IMHO contain a bug with respect to the JOINs they generate.
+The built in filters of Api Platform IMHO contain a bug with respect to the JOINs they generate.
 As a result, combining them with OR does not work as expected with properties nested over to-many and nullable associations.
 Workarounds are provided, but they do change the behavior of ExistsFilter =false.

-Assumes that filters create semantically complete expressions in the sense that expressions added to the QueryBundle through ::andWhere or ::orWhere do not depend on one another so that the intended logic is not compromised if they are recombined with the others by either Doctrine\ORM\Query\Expr\Andx or Doctrine\ORM\Query\Expr\Orx.

 Only works with filters implementing ContextAwareFilterInterface, other filters are ignoored.

+Assumes that filters create <b>semantically complete expressions</b> in the sense that expressions added to the QueryBuilder through ::andWhere or ::orWhere do not depend on one another so that the intended logic is not compromised if they are recombined with the others by either Doctrine\ORM\Query\Expr\Andx or Doctrine\ORM\Query\Expr\Orx.

-May Fail if a filter uses QueryBuilder::where or ::add.
+May Fail if a filter or extension uses QueryBuilder::where or ::add.

 You are advised to check the code of all custom and third party Filters and not to combine those that use QueryBuilder::where or ::add with FilterLogic or that produce complex logic that is not semantically complete.
 For an example of semantically complete and incomplete expressions see [DateFilterTest](./tests/Filter/DateFilterTest.php).

+Be aware that new features added to existing filters (From API Platform or third parties) may make them create semantically incomplete expressions or use ::where or ::add giving <b>unexpected results or incorrect SQL when combined through FilterLogic</b>.
+Semantic versioning only requires minor new versions for new features, so <b>given the composer.json of this package composer will install them unless you limit those packages to the minor versions you have tested with</b>.

 Credits and License
 -------------------